tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	    context_dict['categories'] = category_list

 	    # Render the response and send it back!
-	    return render(request, 'rango/index.html', context_dict)
+	    return render(request, 'rango/index.html', context=context_dict)

 Here, the expression `Category.objects.order_by('-likes')[:5]` queries the `Category` model to retrieve the top five categories.
 You can see that it uses the `order_by()` method to sort by the number of `likes` in descending order.
 The `-` in `-likes` denotes that we would like them in *descending* order (if we removed the `-` then the results would be returned in *ascending* order).
 Since a list of `Category` objects will be returned, we used Python's [list operators](https://www.quackit.com/python/reference/python_3_list_methods.cfm) to take the first five objects from the list (`[:5]`) to return a subset of `Category` objects.

 With the query complete, we passed a reference to the list (stored as variable `category_list`) to the dictionary, `context_dict`.
 This dictionary is then passed as part of the context for the template engine in the `render()` call.
 Note that above, we still include our `boldmessage` in the `context_dict` -- this is still required for the existing template to work!
 This means our context dictionary now contains two key/value pairs: `boldmessage`, representing our `Crunchy, creamy, cookie, candy, cupcake!` message, and `categories`, representing our top five categories that have been extracted from the database.

 W> ###Warning
 W> For this to work, you will have had to complete the exercises in the previous chapter where you need to add the field `likes` to the `Category` model.
-Like we have said already, we assume you complete all exercises as you progress through this book.
+Like we have said already, we assume that you complete all exercises as you progress through this book.

 ### Modifying the Index Template
 With the view updated, we can complete the fourth step and update the template `rango/index.html`, located within your project's `templates` directory.
 Change the HTML and Django template code so that it looks like the example shown below.
 Note that the major changes start at line 15.